imrafaelmerino/json-values/README.md

 * [The Checker Framework Compiler](https://checkerframework.org), which found some NullPointerException.
 * [Google error-prone](https://errorprone.info), which found a bug related to [BigDecimalEquals](https://errorprone.info/bugpattern/BigDecimalEquals)

-Part of the testing has been carried out using [Scala Check](https://www.scalacheck.org/) and Property Based Testing.
+Part of the testing has been carried out using [Scala Check](https://www.scalacheck.org/) and Property-Based Testing.
 I developed a json generator for this purpose.

 #### 11- Release plan
 to be documented

-Any doubt, feedback or suggestion, please,  drop out an email to imrafael.merino@gmail.com
+Any doubt, feedback or suggestion, please,  drop out an email to imrafael.merino@gmail.com.